1. notice

 let power series

-_(tag) domain of convergence :=
+[convergence-domain] domain of convergence at one point :=

 Calculating the coefficients after switching the base point of the power series uses the exchange of summation